SAP/spartacus-docs/_pages/order-lib.md

 Spartacus 4.2 introduces the Order Library.
 This is the latest iteration of the code splitting initiative.
 The main goal of code splitting is to reduce the initial download size of a Spartacus enabled app by leveraging lazy loading of feature libraries.

+# Order lib is compatible with new Spartcus Apps.

+The the new Order Library is not be backwards compatible.
+The order library is initended to be used with new applications createed with Spartacus 4.2.
+In Spartacus 4.2, if you generate a new Spartacus app with the schematics, the app will use the new Order Library by default.

 # Existing Apps upgrading to 4.2: keep backwards compatibility

-The the new Order Library is not be backwards compatible.
+The new Order Library is not be backwards compatible.
 Therefore, by default, if you upgrade to 4.2 from 4.x, the order library will NOT be used.
 Instead, your app will continue to use the old/current order related code to preserve the backwards coompatibility of the upgrade.
 The non-lib order code is still present in Spartacus.
 This allows Spartacus 4.2 to be backwards compatible with previous 4.x versions.

-# Order lib used in new Spartcus Apps.

-In Spartacus 4.2, if you generate a new Spartacus app with the schematics, the app will use the new Order Library.

-# Order lib used in new Spartcus Apps.

-The the new Order Library is not be backwards compatible.
-Some changes to the code were required to make the order related features work within the order library.
-If you have custom code iin your app, theere is a chance that this code will require changees for it to work with the oorder library.
-If you still want to explore the possibility of using the order lib in an existing app upgraded to 4.2, you can switch to use the cart lib by changing the imports. ( in a standard app structure, these imports are in )

-You first need to remove the imports of the order code that was moved.

-- UserOccTransitionalModule (@spartacus/core)
-- UserTransitionalModule (@spartacus/core)
-- OrderCancellationModule (@spartacus/storefront)
-- OrderDetailsModule (@spartacus/storefront)
-- OrderHistoryModule (@spartacus/storefront)
-- OrderReturnModule (@spartacus/storefront)
-- ReplenishmentOrderDetailsModule (@spartacus/storefront)
-- ReplenishmentOrderHistoryModule (@spartacus/storefront)
-- ReturnRequestDetailModule (@spartacus/storefront)
-- ReturnRequestListModule (@spartacus/storefront)

-The add the modules to use the new order lib:

-- UserOccTransitional_4_2_Module (@spartacus/core)
-- UserTransitional_4_2_Module (@spartacus/core)
-- OrderFeatureModule ( from the app itself, usually in src/app/spartacus/features/order-feature.moodule.ts)

 # Known Limitations

 ## Order lib is not backwards compatible

-In 4.2, the main use case for the Order library is for new spartacus apps.
+In 4.2, the intended use case for the Order library is for new spartacus apps.

 ## Expect some changes in an upcoming major version